-Last week, Gartner released its 2018 Market Guide for Cloud Workload Protection Platforms (CWPP), which highlights trends in cloud security, recommendations for securing cloud workloads, and details about specific vendors addressing the needs around containers, cloud native applications, and serverless applications — Twistlock is proud to be listed specifically as a “container-focused” vendor for the second year in a row.
+Gartner recently released its March 2018 Market Guide for Cloud Workload Protection Platforms, which highlights trends in cloud security, recommendations for securing cloud workloads, and details about specific vendors addressing the needs around containers, cloud native applications, and serverless applications.
+Gartner acknowledges Twistlock as a Representative Vendor for cloud workload protection platforms.*

 5 key takeaways for securing cloud workloads